TheHive-Project/CortexDocs/analyzer_requirements.md

     - `ip`
     - `url`
 - Pivot into a Threat Response investigation of an observable
-- If the AMP for Endpoints module is configured in Threat Resposnse and the feature is enabled on the analyzer; when a target is returned from the AMP for Endpoints module the analyzer will extract the connector GUIDs as Artifacts to enable seamless use of the [AMP for Endpoints Responder](#amp-for-endpoints)
+- If the AMP for Endpoints module is configured in Threat Response and the feature is enabled on the analyzer: when a target is returned from the AMP for Endpoints module the analyzer will extract the connector GUIDs as Artifacts to enable seamless use of the [AMP for Endpoints Responder](#amp-for-endpoints).

 The analyzer comes in only one flavor.